DrBiffness/omnisend-email-list/README.md

 -   s3 bucket containing credentials.json from google and token.json containing oAuth2 tokens
 -   AWS lambda function requires read/write permissions to s3
 -   AWS cloudwatch event that passes array of email addresses (recipients) to lambda

+### Usage

+Set entry point on AWS lambda to `src/handler.js` and configure read/write permissions to S3 Configure dependencies and schedule task to run with Cloudwatch That's it!
+You're done